kubermatic/docs/content/kubermatic/master/upgrading/2.14_to_2.15/_index.en.md

 ## Helm Charts

+### Component overrides

+The component override settings located at `kubermatic->apiserverDefaultReplicas`, `kubermatic->controllerManagerDefaultReplicas` and `kubermatic->schedulerDefaultReplicas` respectively, have been merged into a single configmap at `kubermatic->defaultComponentsOverrides` as `kubermatic->defaultComponentsOverrides->apiserver->replicas` and `kubermatic->defaultComponentOverrides->scheduler->replicas`.

+You can also configure number of component override etcd replicas at `kubermatic->defaultComponentOverrides->controllerManager->replicas`.

 ### Prometheus

 The Prometheus version included in Kubermatic 2.15 now enables WAL compression by default; our Helm chart follows this